Last updated on January 17th, 2020 at 08:13 am

 If you are after peace and quiet but would prefer not to hire a car, Firostefani or even Imerovigli might suit you better.
 They are close enough to Fira, but will be a lot quieter.

 Oia is some people’s favourite option.
-In our experience, not very much was happening when we visited in November, and while it was great for an evening visit, we were a lot happier staying in Fira.
+In our experience, not very much was happening when we visited in November.
+While it was great for an evening visit, we were a lot happier staying in Fira.

 Finally, if you want to stay by the coast and you are happy to drive around the island, you can choose to stay in Perissa or Kamari.
-Although these beachtowns will mostly be closed down, it can still be an interesting time to stay there, and you will be able to get budget deals.
+Although these beachtowns will mostly be closed down, it can still be an interesting time to stay there.
+Additionally, you will be able to get budget deals.

 Santorini in winter – Have you been there?